 2. Create an Experience for Students From Other Schools

-As much fun as it is to explore the world using virtual reality, your class may also enjoy designing and sharing a VR experience of their own.
-They can give a tour of their school or their town to peers from another school or even students in other parts of the world!
+While exploring the world through virtual reality is exciting, your students may also enjoy creating and sharing their own VR experiences.
+They could give a virtual tour of their school or town to classmates from another school, or even to students from other parts of the world!

 Creating a virtual tour is a unique way for students to learn a bit about local history and develop a sense of school pride.
 Let your class decide which sites to include on the tour.
 To prepare, they can research exciting facts about their community.